 We are about to build the collaborative quantum application platform, and exploit it for several use cases, especially in the area of machine learning.
-A pattern language for quantum computing is under construction.
+A pattern language for quantum computing as well as tooling support [42, 84] are under construction.
 Research on the removal of hardware dependencies including deployment of hybrid quantum applications is ongoing.